lamps-wg/csr-attestation/draft-ietf-lamps-csr-attestation.md

 There are several ways in TPM2 to provide proof of a key's properties.
 (i.e., key attestation).
-This description uses the simplest and most generally expected to used which is the TPM2_Certify and the TPM2_ReadPublic commands.
+This description uses the simplest and most generally expected to be used, which is the TPM2_Certify and the TPM2_ReadPublic commands.

+This example does not describe how platform attestation augments key attestation.
+The properties of the key (such as the name of the key, the key usage) in this example do not change during the lifetime of the key.

 ### TCG OIDs